HakimM16/higher_or_lower/README.md

 - **Player Wins**: Your score > CPU score 🎉
 - **CPU Wins**: CPU score > Your score 🤖
 - **Tie**: Both scores equal 🤝

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest new features
-- Submit pull requests
-- Improve documentation

-## 📝 License

-This project is open source and available for educational purposes.

 ## 👤 Author